Measuring the Redundancy of Decoder Layers in SpeechLLMs: Conclusions

 \section{Conclusions}

 We investigated the problem of excess capacity in SpeechLLMs across six models.
 Using redundancy as a proxy, we first showed that this phenomenon is largely inherited from the pretrained LLM backbone, with similar prunable layer blocks across text and speech.
 We then analysed post-pruning healing dynamics and found that jointly adapting the projector and decoder is critical for pruning robustness.
 Under this recipe, 7--8B models retain good ASR performance with only $\sim$60\% of decoder layers, while other model scales also exhibit excess redundancy.
 We further showed that these findings transfer to AST: comparable fractions of layers are removable, and ASR- and AST-redundant prunable blocks along the optimal pruning paths closely coincide.
 Overall, our results suggest that decoder redundancy is a broader phenomenon that appears to be modality- and task-agnostic, allowing the possibility to deploy a single pruned multi-task SpeechLLM decoder.
+Extending to more model families, datasets, languages and tasks is left to future work.